EvansMatthew97/epi-use-assessment-server/README.md

 **TypeORM** has been used as an object-relational mapper for this project.
 It provides a simple yet advanced interface between TypeScript objects and many database providers (this project uses SQLite for local development and Postgres for production).
 Nest.js also integrates very well with TypeORM.

+**Heroku** is used to deploy this server.
+It provides simple continuous deployment with decent performance for free.
+The server API base url is [epi-use-assessment-server.herokuapp.com](https://epi-use-assessment-server.herokuapp.com).

 ## Installation